UniversalPython/UniversalPython/README.md

-# UrduPython
+# UniversalPython
-> Ever had that random thought of programming in Urdu?
+> Ever had that random thought of programming in Chinese?
+Or Russian, Arabic, Spanish?
 Well, you're at the right place.

-Programming Language in Urdu, based on Python - اردو میں کوڈ لکھیں
+An inclusive transpiler which lets you write Python code in any human language.

 ## Pre-requisites
 - Python 3+